NeptunePowered/NeptuneDocs/source/index.rst

 .. warning::

     Neptune is still in development.
-We hope to have development build available soon.
+We hope to have development builds available, when Neptune is stabler.

 Contents
 ========